 - Peter is repeatedly the focal point of anecdotes in Mark’s gospel.[vi]

 Let’s go straight to Mark’s Gospel.
 Is it anonymous?
 The argument arises (apart from other theories explained further below) by speculating as to what was on Mark's gospel before it got its formulaic "according to Mark".
 The argument for anonymity infers that there was a version before the "according to attribution Mark" attribution, and it assumes that this earlier version had no kind of author's attribution at all.
 No tag.
 Thus, on the basis of inference, speculation and assumptions, critics assert, as if it were a fact, that the gospels were anonymous in the sense that there was no tag on them.
 This is not a conclusion drawn from evidence, but from inference – scholars observe that since the first copies no longer exist, then it is fair game to infer what they were like.
 Some would say they probably had a tag.
 Others say they probably didn't have a tag.

-The argument gives the weird impression of some intentionality - that the author's name was deliberately withheld, that the early Christian community was in the dark about the origin of this gospel and every biblical gospel.
+The argument for anonymity can easily give the weird impression of some intentionality - that the author's name was deliberately withheld from the start, that the early Christian community was in the dark about the origin of this gospel and every biblical gospel.
 It is a strange scenario.
-It's like comparing it to when a writer of a complaint wants their name withheld, or to a generous donor who wishes to remain anonymous.
+You might think it's like comparing it to when a writer of a complaint wants their name withheld, or to a generous donor who wishes to remain anonymous.
 But the argument for absolute anonymity is more extreme than that.
 Why assume all the writers of all the gospels would so wish it?
 It's a big assumption.
 When you try to image the scene, it starts to look very silly.
 I'll come to that.

 By way of background, the words “according to Mark” are a formula (like “according to Matthew”, “according to Luke”, “according to John”), a formula that, it is inferred, became the norm in the second century rather than the first, and that this happened regardless of how the gospels authors’ were presented beforehand.[xiv]
-The inference is quite reasonable, although it is really an argument from silence, based on the observation that non-biblical Christian authors don't refer to them as "gospel according to..." until later.
+The inference is quite reasonable, although it is really an argument from silence, based on the observation that the church fathers don’t at first refer to them as "gospel according to..." until later.
 However, arguments from silence are hard to make stick.
 And a manuscript tradition of these supposed earlier versions is unattested by the church fathers and absent from ancient manuscripts.
 It remains an inference.
 Now it is not a wild suggestion to say that ‘Gospel according to…’ was added as a formula.
 But it is a more radical suggestion to say that the name ‘… Mark’ was added later, for example.

 What about other academic theories that the gospels were anonymous?